Predict-Project-Renoise: Sampling Diffusion Models under Hard Constraints: Introduction

-\paragraph{Contributions.} In this work, we address these limitations by formalizing the constrained forward process and arguing that correct constrained sampling requires approximating the constrained marginal distributions $p_t^\mathcal{C}$ induced by a forward diffusion SDE starting from the constrained set $\mathcal{C}$.
-We define the constrained forward process, derive the associated constrained marginals and backward process, and design the Predict-Project-Renoise (PPR) sampling algorithm that approximates the constrained marginals at every step.
-This approach achieves orders of magnitude lower constraint violations and better mass distribution while remaining consistent with $\mathcal{C}$.
+\paragraph{Contributions.} In this work, we address these limitations by arguing that correct constrained sampling requires approximating the constrained marginal distributions $p_t^\mathcal{C}$ induced by a forward diffusion SDE starting from the constrained set $\mathcal{C}$.
+We define the constrained forward process and derive the associated constrained marginals and backward process.
+Based on the backward process, we identify a corrector kernel that has the constrained marginals as its unique stationary distributions, design the Predict-Project-Renoise (PPR) algorithm that approximates that kernel, and show that each of its components is necessary.
+PPR achieves higher feasibility rates, lower constraint violations, and better mass distribution compared to other methods.